 Applying for Social Security Disability Benefits in West Virginia – What You Need To Know

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how West Virginia compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, West Virginia is below the national average in approval ratings for Initial Application and Reconsideration levels but a slight margin, 4.5 and 1.6 percentage points below respectively.
-However, West Virginia is a little ahead of the average national approval rating at the Hearing level by 1.2 percentage points.
+As the table shows, West Virginia is above the national average in approval ratings for Initial Application and Hearing levels by a slight margin, 0.6% and 0.7% percentage points above respectively.
+However, West Virginia is a little below the average national approval rating at the Hearing level by 1.3 percentage points.

 West Virginia Initial Application Approval Over Time